-Aya Sofya is the most beautiful building that survived to the fire, to the earthquake and the vandalism of rioters but each time it literally rose from its ashes was to be the most majestic human construction ever before seen.
+Aya Sofya in Istanbul is a most beautiful building that seen many hazards through the ages.
+It has survived fire, earthquake and the vandalism of rioters, but each time it literally rose from its ashes and is now considered one of the most majestic human constructions ever seen.

 The amazing survival of Hagia Sophia is due to the love and care of centuries of believers who have made it a home of prayer, history and art.